 Valmet’s cost-effective sustainable solutions present an opportunity for Valmet.
 This is because our product development focuses on creating technologies that reduce the use of energy, water and raw materials.
 Our comprehensive service offering increases the life cycle of our products and helps to minimize environmental impacts when our customers use our technologies.

-Tightened regulations and new energy taxes and fuel taxes are viewed as an opportunity for Valmet, as they are likely to drive market demand towards solutions based on renewable energy.
+Tightened climate-related regulation and initiatives create opportunities in the market for Valmet’s solutions through increased demand for resource efficiency and the use of renewable raw materials.
 The use of renewable energy is increasing around the world in the aspiration to achieve climate targets, and thus our know-how in biomass- and waste-based energy solutions is a significant competitive advantage for us.
-Valmet´s high-end products are developed to decrease energy, water and raw materials use, reduce effluents and improve process efficiency.
+Valmet's solutions are developed to decrease energy, water and raw materials use, reduce effluents, and improve process efficiency.

 Risks related to product stewardship may arise from the use of metals subject to radiation or the use of restricted materials (such as conflict materials) in Valmet’s supply chain.
 Product safety can also be compromised if safety instructions are disregarded.
 Therefore, Valmet pays careful attention to safety labelling and CE-labelling and requires its suppliers to comply with Valmet’s Sustainable Supply Policy.